Acura RLX Insurance Rates

 Rates are averaged for all Acura RLX models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy the Best Acura RLX Insurance
+How to Find the Right Acura RLX Insurance

-- Drivers under the age of 20 are expensive to insure, with premiums as much as $434 per month if full coverage is included
+- Teenagers pay the highest rates, with premiums being up to $434 each month if full coverage is included

 Rate Tables and Charts